dd9jn/rfc4880bis/crypto-refresh.md

 Encryption/decryption of the secret data is done using the key created from the passphrase and the initialization vector from the packet.
 If the string-to-key usage octet is not 253, CFB mode is used.
 A different mode is used with V3 keys (which are only RSA) than with other key formats.
-With V3 keys, the MPI bit count prefix (i.e., the first two octets) is not encrypted.
+With V3 keys, the MPI bit count prefix (that is, the first two octets) is not encrypted.
 Only the MPI non-prefix data is encrypted.
 Furthermore, the CFB state is resynchronized at the beginning of each new MPI value, so that the CFB block boundary is aligned with the start of the MPI data.